MrYland3r/Alternaties/README.md

 # UpcomingX
-Upcoming {unidentified} project, in collaboration with good pal June
+Upcoming {unidentified} project, in collaboration with June and Ivan